21st Infantry Division "Granatieri di Sardegna": Grouping "Granatieri di Sardegna"

 At the same time the autonomous Grouping "Granatieri di Sardegna" with three grenadier battalions in Corsica refused German demands to surrender and together with the 20th Infantry Division "Friuli", 44th Infantry Division "Cremona", 225th Coastal Division, 226th Coastal Division and French Partisans began to fight the Germans.
-The German Sturmbrigade Reichsführer SS and 90th Panzergrenadier Division and the Italian XII Parachute Battalion of the 184th Parachute Regiment, which had come from Sardinia tried to retreat through Corsica towards the harbor of Bastia in the islands north.
+The German Sturmbrigade Reichsführer SS and 90th Panzergrenadier Division and the Italian XII Battalion of the 184th Infantry Regiment "Nembo" of 184th Infantry Division "Nembo", which had come from Sardinia tried to retreat through Corsica towards the harbor of Bastia in the islands north.
 On 13 September elements of the Free French 4th Moroccan Mountain Division landed in Ajaccio to support the Italian efforts to stop the 30,000 retreating Germans.
 However the Germans managed to escape.

-In spring 1944 the Grouping "Granatieri di Sardegna" was transferred to Sardinia and augmented with fresh recruits allowing the Italian Co-belligerent Army to raise the "Granatieri di Sardegna" division anew on 15 May 1944.
+In spring 1944 the Grouping "Granatieri di Sardegna" was transferred to Sardinia and augmented with fresh recruits allowing the Italian Co-belligerent Army to raise the "Granatieri di Sardegna" division anew as Granatieri Division on 15 May 1944.
 The division consisted of the 1st and 2nd Granatieri regiments, the 32nd Tank Infantry Regiment and 132nd Tank Infantry Regiment, 548th and 553rd Artillery Regiments and the 205th Mixed Engineer Company.
 However it was decided that the infantry units of the division should join the Combat Group "Friuli" on the frontline in Italy.
 On 31 August the Granatieri division was disbanded with the remaining units used to augment the Combat Group "Cremona".